Lawyers Passionate About Resolving Child Custody Matters

 In Texas, child custody arrangements are driven by fact-specific information.
 Before determining a custody arrangement, the family law courts are interested in understanding who has been the primary caretaker for the children, the appropriateness of the behavior of the primary caretaker and numerous other facts and circumstances that could affect the child’s well-being.

-At Prater & Ridley Attorneys At Law in Temple, Texas, we strive for custody arrangements with the two-fold purpose of protecting our clients’ parental rights and the best interests of their children.
+At Prater, Ridley & Llamas - Attorneys at Law in Temple, Texas, we strive for custody arrangements with the two-fold purpose of protecting our clients’ parental rights and the best interests of their children.
 We strongly advocate for custody arrangements that make sense and we use our more than 110 years of combined experience to do it.

 Are you a member of the U.S. military?
 Our lawyers have extensive experience helping service members in all branches of the military with child custody issues related to divorce, separations, deployments and changes in station.